Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 7. Business Interruption Insurance: Replacing Lost Income When You Cannot Operate

-It is one thing to get reimbursed for damaged equipment, it is another to handle payroll, rent, and loan payments when your revenue drops to zero for weeks or months.
+Getting reimbursed for damaged equipment is one thing.
+Handling payroll, rent, and loan payments when your revenue drops to zero for weeks or months is another problem entirely.

 Business interruption insurance is designed to cover lost income and certain ongoing expenses when a covered physical event forces you to slow or stop operations.